 This shows us that green, white and yellow tea with their lighter bodies and fresher flavours will benefit from lower temperature waters; and oolong, black and puerh with their rich bodies and stronger flavours will benefit from higher temperature water.

-When is boiling water good?
+Water Temperature for Tea - When is boiling water good?

 Boiling water is good for black teas when you want to make them quickly and drink them hot and strong.
 Black teas have rich character and the heat from the water will bring their richness and strength into your cup.